 If you believe someone filed for and received UC benefit payments under your name or SSN from a state other than Pennsylvania, this fraudulent activity should be reported to the police and the state paying the benefits.
 Reporting this information to the PA Dept of Labor and Industry's UC Benefits program will not be helpful in rectifying the situation.

-If you are a victim of identity theft you may also report it to the Federal Trade Commission and start a recovery plan at https://www.identitytheft.gov/.
+If you are a victim of identity theft, please visit the Federal Trade Commission website to learn how to start a recovery plan.
 The victim should not wait for a revised PUA-1099 to file his/her taxes.
 Per the IRS, the victim can move forward with filing their taxes, reporting only their true income and not fraudulent income reported in their name.
 The victim does not need to complete the additional form normally required by the IRS for reporting identity theft.

 It is the Department's goal to prevent any income that you did not receive or file for from being reported under your SSN.
 We are working diligently to process returned payments, debit cards, checks; return a significant number of fraud calls; and investigate identity theft complaints.